The Logitech MX Master 3 is a feature-packed mouse that optimizes productivity and creative work.

-If you plan on doing creative work such as editing or graphic production, then this is a great purchase.
+If you plan on doing creative work such as editing or graphic production, this is a great purchase.

 In The Box